byllyfish/shellous/README.md

 --------

 - Run programs asychronously in a single line.
-- Easily capture output or redirect stdin, stdout and stderr to files.
+- Easily capture output or redirect stdin, stdout and stderr to files, memory buffers or loggers.
 - Easily construct [pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) and use [process substitution](https://en.wikipedia.org/wiki/Process_substitution).
 - Run a program with a pseudo-terminal (pty).
 - Runs on Linux, MacOS, FreeBSD and Windows.